Our Services

 An itchy vagina is a common complaint that can arise from a variety of causes—yeast infections, bacterial imbalances, skin irritation or allergic reactions.
 While some causes require medical treatment, many women find relief with simple home remedies.
 The following suggestions use safe, gentle approaches to soothe itching and restore comfort.
 If symptoms persist or worsen, always speak to a doctor—especially if you notice unusual discharge, pain, swelling or any signs of infection.

 If you have any of these "red flags," seek professional advice: fever, severe pain, sores, or blood in discharge.
-If you're experiencing unusual or foul-smelling vaginal discharge along with itching, try Ubie's free AI symptom checker to help understand what might be causing your symptoms.
+If you're experiencing unusual or foul-smelling vaginal discharge along with itching, use Ubie's free AI symptom checker to get personalized insights into what might be causing your symptoms and receive guidance on next steps.

 • Coconut Oil